dCache/dcache-book2/config-SRM.md

 ### srm.db.password

-`srm.db.password` tells CELL-SRM which database password to use when connecting to database.
+`srm.db.password` tells SRM which database password to use when connecting to database.
 The default value is an `empty` value (no password).

 Usage example: